 Axles can have different types of tyres fitted to them, and the allowed mass changes depending on which type you are using.

-Note: Some roads and bridges have lower weight limits than Class 1.
+Note that some roads and bridges have restrictions lower than the general mass limits.
 These lower limits have been imposed by the Road Controlling Authority (RCA) to protect particular bridges or roads from damage.
-These special limits are indicated on road signs that read ‘Class C’ or ‘Heavy Vehicle Axle Limit’ or ‘Heavy Vehicle Bridge Limits’.
-Only vehicles within the specified limits can use these roads or bridges.
+Details of how these limits are imposed, and of limits placed on the state highway network, can be found under Bridges and Structures page.

 This guidance has been introduced to make sure that vehicles with an increased rear overhang (which the Rule allows) retain front traction and steering and remain stable.